The Datasets Page¶

-To view a summary of a dataset, select the [Click for Actions] button beside the dataset that you want to view, and then click Describe from the submenu that appears.
+To view a summary of a dataset or to preview the dataset, click on the dataset or select the [Click for Actions] button beside the dataset that you want to view, and then click Details from the submenu that appears.
 This opens the Dataset Details page.

-The Dataset Details page lists each column that is included in the dataset along with the type, the count, the mean, minimum, maximum, standard deviation, and frequency values, and the number of unique values.
+The Dataset Details page provides a summary of the dataset.
+This summary lists each column that is included in the dataset along with the type (see note below), the count, the mean, minimum, maximum, standard deviation, frequency, and the number of unique values.

-Hover over a row to view a summary of the first 20 rows of that column.
+Hover over the top of a column to view a summary of the first 20 rows of that column.

 To visualize a dataset, select the [Click for Actions] button beside the dataset that you want to view, and then click Visualize from the submenu that appears.

 The Visualization page shows all available graphs for the selected dataset.
 Note that the graphs on the Visualization page can vary based on the information in your dataset.
 You can also view and download logs that were generated during the visualization.

 The following is a complete list of available graphs.